flash6083/flash6083/README.md

 - 🔭 I’m currently working on A Personalised Blog Website!

-- 🌱 I’m currently learning Backend Development with Node.
-Machine Learning with Keras and Tensorflow
+- 🌱 I’m currently developing a full stack Machine Learning based project with Keras and Tensorflow

-- 👯 I’m looking to collaborate on Frontend Web Development Projects.
+- 👯 I’m looking to collaborate on ML and Full Stack Web Development Projects.

 - 💬 Talk to me about Python, JavaScript, Freelancing Opportunities, Machine Learning, Flutter,  Open Source, Entrepreneurship, Web Development and UI/UX Designing